dreamtheater2195/MediumClone/README.md

 ## Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
+The example application is a social blogging site.
 It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://redux.productionready.io/

 **General functionality:**